ammarkandel/Order-App-API/README.md

 - Every user will signup or login.

-- Change status for orders to be ( accepted or rejected).
+- Change status for orders to be ( accepted or rejected ).

+- Manage CSV change to database in products table.

 ## How to run this project: